felix-schindler/FindMyEnemy/README.md

 ## Tests

+We had some issues with testing on both sides.

 ### Frontend

 - End-to-End account life cycle (Quiz, Register, Logout, Login, Delete Account)
 - Components: AccountButton, DiscoverEnemy

+1. The component tests are using `@playwright/experimental-ct-svelte` which (as the name states) is still experimental.
+It's really unreliable and means sometime the tests work and other times they don't.
+2. We didn't get playwright to run in the CI/CD because of issues during the playwright setup.
+Changing from alpine to debian didn't help much as the browser installs are still failing.

 ### Backend

 - All API endpoints

+On the backend there where leaking ressources, which is why in the tests

+1. `POST /users` (creating the test user) is outside of the test
+2. `GET /questions` (getting the questions) is commented out